gokusippinlean/gokusippinlean.github.io/_posts/2024-01-16-morning-run-babygirl.md

 # 69 miles into this program, 9 weeks out from my half marathon.

 I woke today at about 530am and was contemplating whether or not I should head out in the cold morning air.
-Eventually at a about 617 I start am standing in my driveway creeping my way into the alley one step at a time.
+Eventually at a about 617am, I am standing in my driveway creeping my way into the alley one step at a time.

 I know that it is only meant to be a recovery run but I felt good and thought about what kind of pace I wanted to set for myself.
 I eventually settled into a nice little 10:55/mile pace for the majority of the run.